 Then we open our numbers work book, count the objects on the page, and I trace the number 3 times while naming it.
 Turtle follows suit.
 This books is amazing.
 My 3.5-year-old loves it, and I caught my 1-year-old trying to trace numbers as well.
 It’s a real bummer it only goes to 10.

-After this, Turtle learns first to trace and then to write the number on a laminated tracing sheet (I’ve attach a link below).
+After this, Turtle learns first to trace and then to write the number on a laminated tracing sheet (I’ve attached a link below).
 When he is done, we hang this sheet on the wall as well.

 This is the day when we pull out the beads!
 We have these: